Miyuki Takase

-Miyuki Takase (高瀬みゆき, Takase Miyuki) is a Japanese professional wrestler currently working as a freelancer and is best known for her tenure with the Japanese promotions Pro Wrestling Wave and Pure-J.
+Miyuki Takase (高瀬みゆき, Takase Miyuki) is a Japanese professional wrestler.
+She is signed to Sendai Girls' Pro Wrestling, and is best known for her tenure with the Japanese promotions Actwres girl'Z,Pro Wrestling Wave and Pure-J.

 Professional wrestling career

-Independent circuit (2017-present)
+Independent circuit (2017–present)

 Takase made her professional wrestling debut at AgZ Act 14 ~ New Year Revival, an event promoted by Actwres girl'Z on January 15, 2017, where she fell short to Cherry.
+On November 6, 2019, she defeated Himeka Arita at Korakuen Hall to claim the vacant AWG Single Championship.
+Takase held the championship for a record 515 days before losing to Saki on 4th April 2021.
+On October 29, 2024, Takase made an appearance in the crowd for the Actwres girl'Z Step 50 Halloween event, where she was challenged by Kyoka Iwai to a match, however, Takase seemingly declined as she had not seen enough from Iwai to interest her.
+On November 10, 2024, Actwres girl'Z announced on social media that Miyuki Takase would face Kyoka Iwai on the 14th of that month for Step 51 at Shinkiba 1st Ring, in what would be her first performance in AWG for almost 3 years.

 At JWP Fly High In The 25th Anniversary, an event promoted by JWP Joshi Puroresu on March 20, 2017, she fell short to Yako Fujigasaki.
 At Ice Ribbon New Ice Ribbon #1007 on November 17, 2019, she teamed up with maya Yukihi and defeated Akane Fujita and Himeka.
 At OZ Have A Great Year!, an event promoted by Oz Academy on December 13, 2020, she teamed up with Ami Miura in a losing effort against Mission K4 (Kaho Kobayashi and Kakeru Sekiguchi).
 At Seadlinnng 2021 Opening Match on January 11, Takase teamed up with Nanae Takahashi to defeat "Max Voltage" stablemates Itsuki Aoki and Ryo Mizunami in an intern-stable feud.
 At Hana Kimura Memorial Show, an event produced by Kyoko Kimura on May 23, 2021, to commemorate one year since the passing of her daughter Hana Kimura, Takase competed in a 28-person All-Star Battle Royal also involving notable opponents such as Hagane Shinnou, Yuko Miyamoto, Yuko Miyamoto, Fuminori Abe, Jun Kasai, Jinsei Shinzaki, Cima, Masato Tanaka and many others.